 By using an SSL Certificate, webmasters can improve the security of their websites and better protect their users’ information.

+You can protect unlimited subdomains of your base domain with cheap wildcard SSL Certificate.
 Taking one step further, you need to know that there are two types of mixed content: active and passive.

 Active mixed content – the mixed active content is the type of content that is the most harmful.
 In this case, an attacker can take full control of your page or website and change anything about the page.
 They can steal passwords, login credentials, user cookies or redirect users to other sites, etc.